 Individual signup is NOT available for this program.
 If you can find two people to join you, you can sign up as a team.

-The four-part series of workshops will be held at the Central Library (201 W Mifflin Street) Tuesday nights on November 9, 16, 30 and December 7, 6-7:30 p.m.
-Refreshments are provided for Library Takeover participants and their children.
+The four-part series of workshops will be held at the Central Library (201 W Mifflin Street) Tuesday nights on November 15 & 29 and December 6 & 13, 6-7:30 p.m.
+Refreshments are provided for Library Takeover participants.
 Depending on when your event is going to take place, we may ask that you schedule a few more informal meetings with your group to check in before the event.